DenisNikulin5/hierarchydata/README.md

 # Dependencies

-I use SQLAlchemy Core + Psycopg2 to execute raw SQL expressions in use script.
+I use SQLAlchemy Core + Psycopg2 to execute raw SQL expressions in the script.
 So please install them:
 `pip install SQLAlchemy psycopg2`